microsoft/vscode-essentials/docs/en/01-getting-started.md

 > **Important**: Although VS Code Server does not directly expose your server to the Internet, it creates an entry point on your machines.
 Before using it on such workstations as production servers, ensure you fully understand the implications for your _Threat Model_.

 To start, install **VS Code CLI** on the target workstation, launch the magic command `code tunnel`, and authenticate with GitHub.
-If you're on a workstation with a visual interface (like your desktop PC), activate the tunnel via the **accounts menu**.
+If you're on a workstation with a visual interface (like your desktop PC), activate the tunnel via the **accounts** menu.

 ![](./images/01-tunnel.png)